 Panto Wheels is a charitable project, set up by Cambridge Arts Theatre Trust Limited, to help children from disadvantaged areas attend the Christmas pantomime by subsidising the cost of travel and tickets.

-In 2018/19 Panto Wheels brought over 4,300 children from in and around Cambridge to see Aladdin.
+In 2019/20, Panto Wheels brought 4,354 children from in and around Cambridge to see Cinderella.

 With you, we are very proud to reach out to the local community, helping thousands of children from a range of backgrounds and with diverse needs to begin their relationship with theatre in a bright, fun and engaging environment – nurturing and inspiring a lifelong love of the performing arts.

 For many this is their first experience of theatre and, as pantomime is bright, engaging and fun, it gives a solid foundation for children to develop a relationship with the arts.
 Engagement with the arts can help children improve their core foundation skills by building confidence and widening perspectives.
 Many schools also use the pantomime story to inform teaching and learning across the curriculum, helping children encounter subjects, such as Science and Mathematics, in exciting contexts.

-Recipients of last year’s Panto Wheels project included: Special Schools (Gretton, CRC Assisted Learning, Meldreth Manor and Castle), schools in disadvantaged wards (Arbury, Colville and King’s Hedges), children outside mainstream education and centres/groups who work with Looked-After Children and/or those with life-limiting illnesses (inc. Ida Darwin Unit and Cambridge Children’s Community Nursing Team).
+Recipients of last year’s Panto Wheels project included: Special Schools (inc. Highfields Academy, Meldreth Manor and Castle), schools in disadvantaged wards (inc. Colville, Monkfield, King's Hedges and Shirley School), children outside mainstream education and centres/groups who work with Looked-After Children and/or those with life-limiting illnesses (inc. Ida Darwin Unit and Cambridge Children’s Community Nursing Team).

 Panto Wheels Business Supporters

 Panto Wheels High Level Individual Supporters

 Lord Archer & Dame Mary Archer